 If you are an Evening student transferring to the Day Division, you must take at least six credits during the summer prior to your second year, for which you will be charged a residency fee.
 The fee is charged over the summer, and it is the difference between the day and evening tuition for the 2020-2021 academic year.
 Students who are charged the residency fee and have received Fordham's institutional aid during the prior academic year may be eligible for Fordham's institutional aid during the summer.
 Division transfer students are eligible to borrow a Federal or a private loan.
 To apply for financial aid to help cover the residency fee and living expenses, complete a Summer Intent Form.

 Fordham's Study Abroad Programs, Exchange, Externship, or Summer Course

 Students registered for three or more credits in any of Fordham's summer programs including Ghana, Ireland, Korea, Fordham's Exchange, or an approved Fordham externship, are eligible to borrow a Federal Student Loan, or private loan, which will cover most of the program's expenses.
-Once you have received approval from the Registrar's Office to study through one of Fordham's programs, complete a Summer Intent Form and return it to the Financial Aid Office.
+Once you have received approval from the Registrar's Office to study through one of Fordham's programs, complete a Summer Intent Form.

 For students participating in a Fordham Exchange only: Before loan funds are disbursed, your enrollment must be confirmed with the approved exchange institution.
 To confirm your enrollment, the exchange institution must complete the Enrollment Certification form and return it to the Law School Financial Aid Office by fax or email.